MBA. Hellen Ruiz Hidalgo

 Source: Own elaboration based on Bloomberg data - 2021.

+The rigidity of shipping prices.
 The conditions described above make it very difficult to avoid high transportation costs for a long time.
 For larger products, shipping costs have a significant impact.
 This is not the case for smaller products, such as household goods, toys, etc. In these cases, freight costs represented only 5% of the total price, and became more than 20%.
 For small, high-value products, such as computers and semiconductors, alternative transportation options are an alternative, such as shipping electronic devices by air or rail, especially to Europe via the "Silk Road".
 But capacity is currently limited, and rates have also skyrocketed.
 The difficulty of absorbing increases of this scale in margins means that consumers may begin to feel the impacts through price increases or product availability crises.

 Costa Rica: National status of the container shipping crisis.
 This perfect storm is already having an impact in Costa Rica, where it has had repercussions in the rise of freight rates and, therefore, this escalation may be passed on to consumers, as well as possible shortages of different kinds of products, due to the obstacles maritime transportation is experiencing.